hnschat/bot/README.md

 1. Open your js console while on hnschat.
 2. Type `key` to get your session id.
 3. Type `domain` to get your desired domain id.
 4. Type `conversaion` to get the current conversation id.
+(Optional)
 5. Type `keys` to get your key pair for e2ee.
 6. Fill in the values in `config.sample.json` and rename to `config.json`.
 7. Launch the bot with `node bot.js`.